DavidAnderson684/WP-Optimize/readme.txt

 **When you use this plugin for the first time or just updated to major version, make a backup of your database.
 This is a must for everyone**

-**Are you interested to be a contributed developer of this plugin, join with me at GitHub.**
+**Are you interested to be a contributed developer of this plugin, join with me at GitHub.
+Or email plugins(at)ruhanirabin.com**

 You will be credited inside the plugin screen and the plugin listing at WordPress.